13 Other Response Distributions

 2. Suppose that not all ducks are in the study for the same length of time.
 Some ducks were observed for only a few months, but others were observed for an entire year.
 Those ducks could obviously be hospitalized more times.
 How should this be accounted for in Howard’s model?
 Write out explicitly what you would change in the model.

-3. Howard fit the model from part (a) and obtained these results:
+3. Howard fit the model and obtained these results:

 Coefficients: